ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * Updated requirements for using "rs_cnf" in an access token request.

 * More precise requirements on including/omitting parameters in access token request and response.

+* Specified parameter encoding when messages are encoded in JSON.

 * Clarifications: